-On the second tab, enter the coordinates of each point.
+On the third tab, enter the coordinates of each point.

-On the third tab, define the fiber profile for each segment, where the number of segments corresponds to the number of points minus one.
+On the fourth tab, define the fiber profile for each segment, where the number of segments corresponds to the number of points minus one.
 For the circular fiber profile, this demands defining two diameters, one diameter at the start of a segment, and one at the end of a segment.
 It is not necessary that the diameter at the end of one segment matches to the diameter at the beginning of the next segment, but if they do, there will be a smooth transition of diameters along the fiber.

 In the GAD file, the number of segments is given by the value after the key NumberOfSegments.
-The profile parameters are grouped between <Segment..> and </Segment1> and </Segment1>, the parameters for the first segment are grouped between <Segment1> and </Segment1>, the parameters for the second segment between <Segment2> and </Segment2>, and so on.
+The profile parameters are given in submaps: the parameters for the first segment are in Segment1, the parameters for the second are in Segment2, and so on.